world Expo 2025 taiwan Brighter Futures

 A story that needs to be told

 Taiwan has not been able to attend a World Expo in their own name other than 2010, making this expo the first time modern audiences are seeing Taiwan.
 Whether you know Taiwan for its semiconductor industry, or its food, or its natural scenery, I believe the most beautiful thing about Taiwan is the people and their resiliency.
+The goal of this expo is to share something meaningful about Taiwanese traditions, and to encourage people to visit Taiwan in the future.

 My Role